richafnu/Viva/Viva/glint/setup/custom-ppt-upload.md

 You can remove these text boxes or leave them to provide space for end users to add notes.
 If you keep the boxes, change the title “Add a title Here” to, for example, “Click in the section below to add your notes.”
 This box displays in each slide.
 The text box "Add you annotation here" only displays once the end user clicks into that section of the slide.

-**Need-to-knows:**
+>[!TIP]
-- Remember to consider the **NORMAL** vs **FULL** sizing options when adding text boxes.
+> Remember to consider the **NORMAL** vs **FULL** sizing options when adding text boxes.
 If you edited the Slide Image Size to FULL there isn't space left on the slide for other images or text boxes.
-- Customization to this slide is applied to each of the slides containing data exported from the Viva Glint platform report.

 >[!NOTE]
 > Download the Glint default template for all the dashboard languages needed in order to view reports across different dashboard languages.
 Repeat each step for each language.